-While on an island hopping tour of El Nido (Palawan), I chanced upon this lonely kayak lying idly on a small beach cove.
-The setting was perfect!
+While on an island hopping tour in El Nido, Palawan, I chanced upon this lonely kayak lying idly on a small beach cove.

 The high noon heat was glaring mercilessly upon the bay with low lying trees sheltering the shore.

-The shallow waters were painted with a refreshing aquamarine and in the distance with lurky deep blue colors.
-The verdant foliage was lit up like emeralds bordered by jagged rocks and tall limestone cliffs accentuated by sinister shadows.
+The shallow waters were painted with a refreshing aquamarine, and in the distance, lurked deep blue hues.
+The verdant foliage was lit up like emeralds, bordered by jagged rocks and tall limestone cliffs accentuated by sinister shadows.

 During my sojourn, I got to see a lot of Northern Palawan … it was definitely worth more than my initial expectations.
 Here’s my photo story of my 13-day backpacking trip: